sherpanuren/my_portfolio/README.txt

 🌐 Nuren Sherpa — Personal Portfolio Website

-This is my personal website showcasing my profile, skills, and projects as an aspiring Data Analyst and Data Science enthusiast.
+This is my personal website showcasing my profile, skills, and projects as an aspiring ICT Project  manager.
 The site is built using a free Bootstrap template from DevCrud and customized to align with my goals in the field of data and analytics.

 🔗 Live Website